Ottawa Gee-Gees

 The Gee-Gees won the national football championship, the Vanier Cup, in 1975 and 2000, while also appearing in the game in the 1970, 1980, and 1997 seasons.
 The Gee-Gees women's rugby team won the national championship in 2017, and the women's soccer team were national champions in 1996 and 2018.
 The men's cross country team won three national titles, in 1986, 1987, and 1990.

+The men's rugby team will host the 2024 Canadian University Men's Rugby Championship and are granted automatic entry as hosts.
+They are undefeated at home in 2023 and 2024, and are consistently ranked as a top 10 team in the country.

+The men's hockey team will host the 2025 U Sports University Cup from March 20–23, 2025 and are granted automatic entry as hosts.
+The team finished the 2023–24 season 20–8.

 Name

 The name is a result of a progressive evolution.
 Similar to many older institutions, their teams were long referred to by the school's colours as the Garnet and Grey (Grenat et Gris).
 Eventually, members of the media began to refer to the teams simply as the ‘GGs’, providing a nickname in both English and French for the bilingual school's teams.
 The nickname stuck and would eventually be combined with a horse racing term (where a gee-gee is the first horse out of the starting gate) to create the current Gee-Gees team name.